Etihad Airways urges speedy restructuring of Air Berlin

-DUBAI Abu Dhabi's Etihad Airways on Monday called for an "accelerated and fundamental restructuring" of Air Berlin (AB1.DE), after the German airline's largest shareholder injected cash into the loss-making carrier.
+DUBAI, April 28 Abu Dhabi's Etihad Airways on Monday called for an "accelerated and fundamental restructuring" of Air Berlin, after the German airline's largest shareholder injected cash into the loss-making carrier.

-Air Berlin said late on Sunday night Etihad has subscribed to a convertible bond worth 300 million euros (246 million pounds) and the Gulf airline has also agreed to extend a $255 million loan by another five years.
+Air Berlin said late on Sunday night Etihad has subscribed to a convertible bond worth 300 million euros ($415 million) and the Gulf airline has also agreed to extend a $255 million loan by another five years.

 "The airline is clearly in a very challenging position," Etihad's Chief Executive James Hogan said in a statement following Air Berlin's announcement.